gramener/comicgen/README.md

 Storytellers want to share a message and change their audience.
 But they worry that their content is not engaging or "catchy" enough to drive the change.

 - **Comics are "catchy"**.
 That makes them a powerful way of engaging the audience.
-- **Comics make it simpler**.
+- **Comics are simple**.
 Comics are a signal that the content is simple, interesting and often funny.
-- **Comics nudge authors** into making their content simpler, more interesting, and funny -- making this a virtuous cycle.
+Authors also make comic content simpler, interesting, and funny -- making this a virtuous cycle.
 - **Comics drive emotion**.
 The pictures convey emotions better than just the words alone.
-That makes the stories more memorable.
+They're funny.
+That helps learning, and makes the stories more memorable.

 Anyone who writes an email, a presentation, or a document, is a storyteller.